-It is considered to be tachi-waza when both athletes are in a standing position and are not in any of the following ne-waza positions.
+It is considered to be tachi-waza when both contestants are in a standing position and are not in any of the following ne-waza positions.

-Both athletes must have two knees on the floor, for it to be considered ne-waza (picture 1).
-If there is a loss of contact between the athletes and there is no possibility of continuation, mate must be called (picture 2).
-Lying on the stomach on the ground, the blue athlete is considered to be in ne-waza (picture 3).
-Grip control from the standing athlete (white), we still consider the athlete (blue) on the knees to be in tachi-waza and consequently tachi-waza regulations would be applied (picture 4).
+Ne-waza is considered to be when both contestants have two knees on the floor (picture 1).

+If there is a loss of contact between the contestants and there is no possibility of continuation, mate must be called (picture 2).

+Lying on the stomach on the ground, the blue contestant is considered to be in newaza (picture 3).

+Picture 3 Grip control from the standing contestant (white), we still consider the contestant (blue) on the knees to be in tachi-waza and consequently tachi-waza regulations would be applied (picture 4).

 However, if white does not attack immediately, then the referee must call mate!
-The kneeling athlete (blue) on cannot grab the legs to defend the throw with his arms, if this happens, shido will be given.
+The kneeling contestant (blue) cannot grab the legs to defend the throw with his arms, if this happens, shido will be given.

-1 2 3 4 In this position (below) the blue athlete can touch the leg.
-A throw (by white or blue) from this position cannot be considered for a score.
+In this position (picture 5) the white contestant can throw his opponent, but the attack must be done immediately.

-If the blue athlete has two elbows and two knees on the floor, the white athlete can do a technique but ONLY to transition into ne-waza.
+If the blue contestant has two elbows and two knees on the floor, the white contestant can do a technique but ONLY to transition into ne-waza.